 Segmenting the Quantum Dots

 Various facets of science have used quantum dots the tiniest specks that are concentrated in a single part.
 They are also considered 0-dimensional.
 Currently, nanotechnology is using this process to deliver quantum dots, which are also called ‘artificial atoms.’
 In addition, where are they applied?
-Right from our home lighting systems (as they are made for semiconductor material) to detecting biological warfare detectors and solar cells.
+Right from our home lighting systems (as they are made of semiconductor material) to detecting biological warfare detectors and solar cells.
 Pretty much, all is possible, as they make light through color with wavelength and frequency.
 They are best used for optical images and are good alternatives to pigments and dyes in reflective paints.
 In the case of solar cells, this is a breakthrough technology.

 Segmenting Steel Grains